itsraghz/spring-mvc-demo/README.md

 We will use a Database to manipulate the data, and we use JDBC to interact.

+## Phase 3

+We will expose the services as a Rest API

 ## Tech Stack

 ### Phase 1